bbfh-dev/bubblellaneous-pack/README.md

 # 🧑‍⚖️ Licensing

 - The project with its python code uses [MIT](./LICENSE) license.
-- All minecraft assets/code use [CC BY-NC-SA 4.0](./src/LICENSE) license.
+- All minecraft assets/code use [CC BY-SA 4.0](./src/LICENSE) license.